qtcad.atoms.schrodinger module

 • energy_shift_db (float) – Constant energy shift to be applied to the \(sp^3\) hybridized orbitals aligned with dangling bonds of surface atoms, emulating surface passivation.
 This suppresses unphysical surface states whose energies tend to lie within the bandgap.
 For more details, see Ref.
 [LOVAK04].
 Values greater than 5.0*ct.e (5 eV) are recommended.
 Default: 9.0*ct.e (9 eV).

-• method (str) – Method used to interpolate the finite-element electric potential on the atomic position grid; options are “nearest” for nearest-neighbor interpolation, “linear” for linear interpolation, and “cubic” for cubic interpolation.
-Default: “nearest”.
+• method (str) – Method used to interpolate the finite-element electric potential on the atomic positions, if applicable.
+The options are “nearest” for a nearest-neighbor interpolation, “linear” for a linear interpolation, and “cubic” for a cubic interpolation.
+For interpolations from first-order finite-element meshes, “linear” offers optimal accuracy and speed.
+Default: “linear”.

 • num_states (int) – Number of eigenpairs to be computed.
 Default: 1.